Leigh Thomas Dyer

 Freelance/consultancy roles

 In addition to my field experience, I also work as a freelance technology journalist, specialising in Linux.
-Since late 2003 I have written a monthly Linux column for the "Real World Computing" section of PC Authority magazine, and since 2004 I have contributed over 20 Linux tutorials to Atomic: Maximum Performance Computing magazine.
+From late 2003 until 2009 I wrote a monthly Linux column for the "Real World Computing" section of PC Authority magazine, and since 2004 I have contributed over 20 Linux tutorials to Atomic: Maximum Performance Computing magazine.
 In these articles I have discussed a wide range of subject matter, from configuring 3D desktop effects through to installing specific server tools, complete servers, and even high-performance clusters.
 I have also covered more academic issues, such as software licencing, DRM, and the potential effects of new technologies.

 My success in this field has lead to critical acclaim, with nominiations in two categories in the 2006 Sun Microsystems IT Journalism Awards.
 I received a high commendation in one of these categories.